 Visions of Science Network for Learning is a charitable organization that empowers youth from low-income communities through meaningful engagement in STEM (science, technology, engineering and math).
-As Visions of Science was keen to deepen their impact in communities, developing their operational capacity becam a priority.
+As Visions of Science was keen to deepen their impact in communities, developing their operational capacity became a priority.
 In order to support this growth, Visions of Science have relocated their headquarters to 71 Regent Park Blvd.
 Catalyzed with seed funding from The Daniels Corporation, this move will enrich Visions of Science’s impact in communities.
-We are excited to continue developing this partnership.

-To expand access to healthy food in 2013, Daniels helped transform land that was awaiting development into a farmers’ market.
+To expand access to healthy food, in 2013 the Daniels team transformed land awaiting development in Erin Mills into a farmers’ market and urban farm.
 In 2016, the Erin Mills Farmers’ Market was established as a not-for-profit organization.
-In 2020, the market moved to its new permanent home across the street: in the courtyard of Arc Condominiums at Daniels Erin Mills.
-Urban agriculture allows for opportunities in education, urban greening and, best of all, a platform for residents of all ages and backgrounds to develop a deeper sense of community.
+In 2020, the market moved to its new permanent home within the courtyard of Arc Condominiums at the Daniels Erin Mills community.
+Food and urban agriculture Initiatives expand access to healthy food choices.
+They also demonstrate sustainability, well-being and education around food security and provide a platform to develop and nurture a spirit of community within residents of all ages and backgrounds.

-Akin is a Toronto-based arts organization that provides creative studio space as well as arts-based programming.
-Our studios provide a working environment that maintains a friendly and inspiring atmosphere where people can work on creative endeavors and entrepreneurial undertakings of all kinds.
-We build community through monthly art critiques, workshops, open studio events, gallery tours, exhibitions, as well as various other art projects.
-Daniels’ donation to The Akin Studio Rent Relief Fund provided current Akin artists and creatives with anonymous, one-time emergency grants towards their studio rent.
-Stay tuned for a new partnership to be announced with Akin Collective in 2021.
+Akin is a Toronto-based arts organization that offers arts-based programming and studio space where artists can work on creative endeavours and entrepreneurial undertakings.
+Akin builds community through monthly art critique, workshops, open studio events, gallery tours and exhibitions, as well as various other projects.
+Daniels’ donation to the Akin Studio Rent Relief Fund provided Akin artists and creatives with an anonymous, one-time emergency grants toward rent for their studios.

-University of Toronto’s John H. Daniels Faculty of Architecture, Landscape and Design.
+University of Toronto John.
+H. Daniels Faculty of Architecture, Landscape, and Design